byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ## *A Revival Of The Gaian Connection; a journey of symbiotic healing, Soil to Soul.*

-**Soil Alchemy; Humans and Humus are Symbiotic Body and Soil Microbial Gardens.**
+**Soil; The Alchemy Of Life.
+Humans and Humus are Symbiotic Body and Soil Microbial Gardens.**

+***One handful of healthy soil contains more micro-organisms than there are humans living on earth.***

-***Ninety percent of cells contained in the human body are microbes.*** Microbes produce hormones that regulate growth, stress response, and immunity in plants and animals. *All components of an ecosystem are dependent on healthy soil for the system to function optimally.* ***Soil Life Matters to everyone,*** life is not possible without Rich Fertile Soil.
+***Ninety percent of cells contained in the human body are microbes.*** Microbes produce hormones that regulate growth, stress response, and immunity within the web of life, soil to soul. *All components of an ecosystem are dependent on healthy soil for the system to function optimally.* ***Soil Life Matters to everything,*** life is not possible without Rich Microbial Fertile Soil.

 ### Bokashi is *Soil Therapy;* Forgiveness and healing through nature.

-***Connecting with things that make living possible, the practice of spending time *cultivating fertile soil* for the purpose of enhancing whole health.***
+***Connecting with things that make living possible, the practice of spending time *cultivating pro-biotic soil* for the purpose of enhancing whole health.***

+***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth,*** chamai on ***the ground.***

-***Ancestral Healing-*** *Bio-logical Body and Earth care,* wellness, and happiness.
+***Ancestral Healing-*** *Bio-logical Body and Earth Care Ecosystems,* wellness, and happiness.
 A practice of *symbiotic connection* within the natural world and with each other.

 **Soil life is fragile,** an estimated one third of global soils are degraded.
 Moreover, each year an estimated 24 billion tonnes of fertile soil are lost due to erosion alone.

-Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge of agriculture today.
+Building up, maintaining and conserving the fertility of different soil types around the world in the face of diverse climatic conditions is the biggest challenge humanity face today.

 **The key to soil fertility lies mostly in the humus content of soils.**

-Humus is the organic component of soil, formed by the decomposition of leaves and other plant material by soil microorganisms.
+Humus is the organic component of soil, formed by the decomposition of leaves and other plant material by soil microorganisms, organic matter reduced until it can break down no further.

-Cultivating Probiotic Soil rich in color, free of chemicals and teeming with beneficial bacteria, protozoa, fungi and nematodes.
-Without them soil is dead.
-Chemical fertilizers are like feeding the body highly processed foods, empty calories that fill one up in the short term but leave one vulnerable to disease and other problems over time.
-The life of the soil is part of the life of the plants grown in it, part of the body tending it, and part of the body eating from it all, soil to soul food.

-***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn ***earth,*** chamai on ***the ground.***

-**Components of humus; organic matter reduced until it can break down no further.
 In this state of evolution its appearance is unified.
 Ranging in color from brown to black, consisting of about 60 percent carbon, 6 percent nitrogen, and smaller amounts of phosphorus and sulfur.
 Its the basic final stage of soil life, broken down to its smallest constituents.
 Ashes to ashes this is where *all* organic life ends up, and begins from, Humus, the womb of mother earth.

-*The Soil is a dynamic and complex cycle of life, death and rebirth.
-Of which humans have yet to understand.*
+*Soil is a miracle, a dynamic and complex cycle of life, death and rebirth, of which humans have yet to understand.*

+#### Soil Return: Bokashi pro-biotic soil offers *soul food* to the field.

-#### Soil Return - 30% of soil is fungal mass, microbes and other soil organisms that are capable of producing all the nutrients plants need.
-Bokashi pro-biotic soil offers *soul food* to the field.
+*30% of soil is fungal mass, microbes and other soil organisms that are capable of producing all the nutrients plants need.*

 **Bokashi gives a finished pro-biotic, living soil in 30–45 days all in.** The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
 With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
-Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.
+Scale the fermentation vessel to the amount of scraps being generated, going straight into the *bokashi ecosystem* as soon as they are produced.

 **Commonly known as topsoil and essential for all life.
-Creating fertile terrain for new growth, strengthening immunity and offers nutrients needed for soil organisms to regenerate.**
+Creating fertile terrain for new growth, strengthening immunity by providing the nutrients needed for soil organisms to regenerate.**

 The current high erosion rates throughout the world are of great concern because of the slow rate of topsoil renewal; it takes approximately 500 years for 2.5 cm layer of fertile topsoil to form under agricultural conditions.